Magdalena Banwinkler, Msc

 As part of her presentation, Dr. Hoenig presented the results of a series of PET images that show that older adults who maintained peak cognitive skills exhibited greater resistance to build-up of Alzheimer’s disease-typical proteinopathies, namely tau and amyloid pathology.

-Elena Doering completed her master’s thesis on the effects of vibrotactile cueing on freezing of gait in Parkinson’s disease in 2019.
+Elena Doering completed her master’s thesis on the effects of step-synchronized rhythmic vibrotactile cueing on freezing of gait in Parkinson’s disease in 2019.
 She has recently joined the MMNI group as a PhD candidate, where she will investigate molecular and neuronal mechanisms underlying neurodegeneration in Alzheimer’s disease, such as for example tau and amyloid accumulation in the brain.
-Her research interest further extends into the domain of machine learning and artificial intelligence methodologies.
+For her research, she draws on methods from the domains of machine learning and artificial intelligence.

 See me on linkedin.